-In response to a request by T&B Planning, Inc., BFSA conducted a cultural resources assessment of the Compass Danbe Centerpointe Project.
-The cultural resources survey and evaluation program for the project were conducted in order to comply with CEQA and City of Moreno Valley environmental policies.
-The project is located in an area of low archaeological sensitivity, as suggested by known site density and predictive modeling.
+In response to a request by EPD Solutions, BFSA conducted a cultural resources assessment of the Pacifica Alessandro Project.
+The cultural resources survey for the project was conducted in order to comply with CEQA and City of Moreno Valley environmental guidelines for the review of development permit applications.
+The project is located in an area of low to moderate archaeological sensitivity, as suggested by known site density and predictive modeling.
+As shown on Figure 4.5-2 ("Archaeological Sensitive Areas") of the City of Moreno Valley Draft Environmental Impact Report for the MoVal 2040 General Plan Update, the project is near, but outside of, the Moreno Hills Complex, Moreno School Complex, and Laselle and Brodeiea Complex archaeological sensitive areas, within the Downtown Center General Plan Concept Area (RECON Environmental, Inc. 2021).